Kiss me, I’m Irish.

 Any tips or words of wisdom are greatly appreciated!

 Ancestry.com has a referral program that saves you 10% on the kit and rewards me $10 if you purchase through them.
-You can find my link on my twitter account, which is in the side menu of my blog.
+I would be happy to send you a link if you are interested.
 This post has not been sponsored by them.
 The referral program is offered to any person who purchases a kit through them.
 And even if you don’t use my link, they run specials all the time with a percentage off of the full price (usually around holidays when you might like to know your lineage).

 Let your light shine!